 It’s also important to note that your air conditioner’s functioning while in standard cooling mode is governed by your thermostat.
 When your indoor temperature becomes too hot, your AC system cycles on.
 It cycles back off again when the indoor air is sufficiently cold according to your thermostat.
 Many air conditioners can run in dry mode indefinitely.
 Although some thermostats can register humidity, many cannot.
 Thus, it may be necessary to manually turn dry mode off after you’ve achieved the level of comfort you want.

 Protek Roofing, Heating, Air & Solar is proud to be a trusted provider of roofing, HVAC, and solar installation services in Tampa, Florida and the surrounding areas.
 We also offer storm damage repairs, GAF products, and indoor air quality solutions.
 We’re committed to helping our clients get optimum value from their home systems.
-If you need AC maintenance or repairs, give us a call today.
+If you need AC maintenance or cooling repairs, give us a call today.